SergiuMucea/VBA-Aging-Report-Automation/README.md

 - First of all, **SAP_Report_Consolidation.bas** consolidated a number of 12 reports extracted from SAP into one main file by arranging them and preparing them for further processing
 - Secondly, the consolidated reports were processed manually in a main Dashboard file with its own functions for analysis purposes.
-- Lastly, the **Aging_Report_Consolidation.bas** arranged the final report in sheets, per country, and got it ready for sharing.
+- Lastly, the **Final_Report_Consolidation.bas** arranged the final report in sheets, per country, and got it ready for sharing.

 ![Final Report](assets/final.png)